 Restore WhatsApp From Google Drive To iPhone

-Once again, to transfer your backup data from Google Drive to an iPhone device, you first need to download the data to an Android device and then have that device export it to your new iPhone.
+Once again, to transfer your backup data from Google Drive to iPhone devices, you first need to download the data to an Android device and then have that device export it to your new iPhone.

-This process could be quite cumbersome, but it’s a good thing that we have third party apps, such as iTransor for WhatsApp and MobileTrans, to make this process easier.
-If you followed the instructions properly, then you should be enjoying your old history on your new device right about now.
+This process could be quite cumbersome, but it’s a good thing that we have third-party apps, such as iTransor for WhatsApp and MobileTrans, to make this process easier.
+If you followed the instructions properly, then you should be able to restore WhatsApp easily and enjoy your old history on your new device right about now.

-Did you like this article?
+Did you like our article about restoring WhatsApp backup from Google Drive to iPhone?
 Make sure to let us know your thoughts in the comments below!